Zebiano/Labeler/README.md

 Because I was sick of always deleting the default labels and uploading my own ones.

 ## How?
-By storing your labels in a file called `labels.json`, deleting the default ones in the repository and uploading those from said file.
+By storing custom labels in a file called `labels.json`, deleting the default ones from the repository and uploading those from said file.

 ## Installation
 ```